-- IV.D.1.
-Program Responsibilities - IV.D.1.a) The program must demonstrate evidence of scholarly activities, consistent with its mission(s) and aims.
-(Core) - IV.D.1.b) The program in partnership with its Sponsoring Institution, must allocate adequate resources to facilitate fellow and faculty involvement in scholarly activities.
-(Core) - IV.D.2.
-Faculty Scholarly Activity
+IV.D.1.
+Program Responsibilities IV.D.1.a) The program must demonstrate evidence of scholarly activities, consistent with its mission(s) and aims.
+(Core) IV.D.1.b) The program in partnership with its Sponsoring Institution, must allocate adequate resources to facilitate fellow and faculty involvement in scholarly activities.
+(Core) IV.D.2.
+Faculty Scholarly Activity IV.D.2.a) Among their scholarly activity, programs must demonstrate accomplishments in at least three of the following domains: (Core) Research in basic science, education, translational science, patient care, or population health Peer-reviewed grants Quality improvement and/or patient safety initiatives Systematic reviews, meta-analyses, review articles, chapters in medical textbooks, or case reports Creation of curricula, evaluation tools, didactic educational activities, or electronic educational materials Contribution to professional committees, educational organizations, or editorial boards Innovations in education

-IV.D.2.a) Among their scholarly activity, programs must demonstrate accomplishments in at least three of the following domains: (Core) Research in basic science, education, translational science, patient care, or population health Peer-reviewed grants Quality improvement and/or patient safety initiatives Systematic reviews, meta-analyses, review articles, chapters in medical textbooks, or case reports Creation of curricula, evaluation tools, didactic educational activities, or electronic educational materials Contribution to professional committees, educational organizations, or editorial boards Innovations in education IV.D.2.b) The program must demonstrate dissemination of scholarly activity within and external to the program by the following methods: represent one environment of The Review Co as a whole, no and non-core to creation of suc differences in nd Intent: For the purposes of education, metrics of scholarly activity of the surrogates for the program's effectiveness in the creation of an of inquiry that advances the fellows' scholarly approach to patient care. committee will evaluate the dissemination of scholarship for the program at for individual faculty members, for a five-year interval, for both core faculty members, with the goal of assessing the effectiveness of the ch an environment.
-The ACGME recognizes that there may be scholarship requirements between different specialties and between and fellowships in the same specialty.
-IV.D.2.b).(1) faculty participation in grand rounds, posters, workshops, quality improvement presentations, podium presentations, grant leadership, non-peer- reviewed print/electronic resources, articles or publications, book chapters, textbooks, webinars, service on professional committees, or serving as a journal reviewer, journal editorial board member, or editor; (Outcome)‡ IV.D.2.b).(2) peer-reviewed publication.
-(Outcome) IV.D.3.
-Fellow Scholarly Activity IV.D.3.a) Each fellow must participate in scholarly activity, including at least one of the following: (Core) IV.D.3.a).(1) evidence-based presentations at journal clubs or meetings (local, regional, or national); (Core)

-IV.D.3.a).(2) preparation and submission of articles for peer-reviewed publications; or, (Core) IV.D.3.a).(3) research.
-(Core) IV.D.3.b) Each fellow must participate in research and development or evaluation of new testing methods for medical microbiology, infectious diseases, and/or epidemiology.
-(Core)
+IV.D.2 2.b) The program must demonstrate dissemination of scholarly activity within and external to the program by the following methods: repr env The as a and crea diffe resent one of t ironment of in Review Comm a whole, not fo non-core facu ation of such a erences in sch ntent: For the purposes of education, metrics of scholarly activity he surrogates for the program's effectiveness in the creation of an quiry that advances the fellows' scholarly approach to patient care. nittee will evaluate the dissemination of scholarship for the program r individual faculty members, for a five-year interval, for both core alty members, with the goal of assessing the effectiveness of the in environment.
+The ACGME recognizes that there may be olarship requirements between different specialties and between ellowships in the same specialty.
+IV.D.2 2.b).(1) faculty participation in grand rounds, posters, workshops, quality improvement presentations, podium presentations, grant leadership, non-peer- reviewed print/electronic resources, articles or publications, book chapters, textbooks, webinars, service on professional committees, or serving as a journal reviewer, journal editorial board member, or editor; (Outcome)‡ IV.D.2 2.b).(2) peer-reviewed publication.
+(Outcome) IV.D.3 3.
+Fellow Scholarly Activity IV.D.3 3.a) Each fellow must participate in scholarly activity, including at least one of the following: (Core) IV.D.3 3.a).(1) evidence-based presentations at journal clubs or meetings (local, regional or national); (Core) IV.D.3 3.a).(2) preparation and submission of articles for peer-reviewed publications; or, (Core) IV.D.3 3.a).(3) research.
+(Core) V. Evaluation